Kinetiq: Building a global education platform from scratch

 Trace requests across microservices.
 Latency analysis, bottleneck identification.
 Dapr integration.

-See Kinetiq in Action
+See Kinetiq in action

 References